 - Consider cloth: What you use the products with matter, too.
 When wiping off counter tops and other surfaces, choosing a clean rag or microfiber cloth is often more sustainable than a paper towel or wipe.

-- Recycle empty cleaning product containers: All recycling programs are unique.
-Check with your local government or recycling provide to see what is accepted.
+- Recycle empty cleaning product containers: Be sure to check with your local government to see what is accepted in their recycling program.
 Earth911.com and berecycled.org can help you with your search.

-- Look for the How2Recycle label: This label can give you instructions about how to recycle the components of your product package. how2recycle.info
+- Look for the How2Recycle label: If you have any questions, this label can give you instructions about how to recycle the components of your product package. how2recycle.info